sogko/pecker-docs/_getting_started/why-would-i-need-a-framework.md

 * the **file path** to the asset on the server's file system, for eg: ```/opt/apps/server/static/templates/view.hbs```
 * the **URL path** of the asset relative to the base root URL, for eg: ```/assets/templates/view.hbs```

+This is where is might get sticky trying to manage this meta-information about your assets.

+Pecker helps by keeping track on your assets and providing you mechanisms to retrieve information *(such as the URL path and physical file path)* about your assets from both the front-end and back-end of your application.

 **Pecker framework bridges the gap between server and client-side code by making available full-featured APIs for both side that you can use to work with your assets, not against it.**